 Do you want to use visual communication to make a difference in the world?
 Then this is the right degree for you.
-The programme combines creativity and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator / graphic designer with a specialization in information graphics.
+The program combines creativity and graphic design with knowledge of sustainability to prepare you for a profession as a visual communicator / graphic designer with a specialization in information graphics.

-The programme is delivered through a series of projects, and you will work independently as well as engage in group work, and in collaborations with the local and regional community and enterprises.
-The Visual Communication + Change programme is delivered in English and we welcome students from all over the world.
+The program is delivered through a series of projects, and you will work independently as well as engage in group work, and in collaborations with the local and regional community and enterprises.
+The Visual Communication + Change program is delivered in English and we welcome students from all over the world.
 This means that you as a student are part of a group characterized by diversity and are well prepared for an international design career.

 Visual Communication + Change is located in Kalmar, Småland – a region characterized by entrepreneurship, production, and craft.
 Collaborative projects and educational visits give you plenty of opportunities to develop understandings and forge networks.

 The study environment in Kalmar is personable, safe and creative and you will work in close contact with our practicing designers/ lecturers and guest lecturers.
 The many different subjects offered at Linnaeus University give you the possibility to work across disciplines.

 The Bachelor’s programs in design at Linnaeus University received the grade of "high quality" in the most recent national evaluation of degree programs within the arts.

 General entry requirements + English B. Approved portfolio.